-The Institute of Medicine (IOM) recently released its report on unintended pregnancy, stating, "Unintended pregnancy is both frequent and widespread in the United States."
-The report, entitled Best Intention: Unintended Pregnancy and the Well-Being of Children and Families, identifies that the problem affects all segments of American society, not just teenagers and unwed, low-income or minority women.
+The Institute of Medicine (IOM) recently released its report on unintended pregnancy stating "Unintended pregnancy is both frequent and widespread in the United States."
+The report, endded Biss historia, Construited Prepares and the Well-Being of Guidren and Families, identifies that the problem affects all segments of American society, not just teepagers and unwed, low-income or minority women.

-Interestingly, the report finds that half of all pregnancies among women aged 20-34 in 1987 were unintended.
-The same is true for 40 percent of pregnancies among unmarried women, and 75 percent of pregnancies to women over the age of 40.
-In 1988, 82 percent of pregnancies among teenagers and 88 percent among never-married women were unintended.
+Interestingly, the report finds that half of all pregnancies among woman aped 25-34 in 1987 were ununerided.
+The same is true for 40 percent of pregnancies among immarried women, and 75 percent of pregnancies to women over the age of 40.
+In 1988, 82 percent of pregnancies among dechagers and 38 percent among never-married women were unintended.
 In short, of the estimated 5.4 million pregnancies in 1987, approximately 3.1 million were unintended.
-Of those 3.1 million, approximately 1.6 million ended in abortion and 1.5 million resulted in birth.
-The percentage of births from unintended pregnancies had declined during the 1970s and 1980s, but began to increase once again in the mid 1980s, and continues to increase.
+Of those 3.1 million, approximuck, 1.6 million ended in abortion and 1.5 million resulted in birth.
+The percentage of births from unintended programics had declined during the 1970s and 1980s, but began to increase once again in the mid 1980s, and continues to increase.

-The report details strategies designed to achieve a new national understanding in order to emphasize wanted, planned pregnancies.
-Among such strategies is a recommendation that schools continue to develop age-appropriate sexuality education programs that build on new research about effective content, timing, and teacher training for such courses.
+The report defails strategies designed to achieve a new national understanding in order to emphasize wanted, planned pregnancies.
+Among such strategies is a recommendation that schools continue to develop age appropriate sexuality education programs that build on new research about effective content, tirtung, and teacher training for such courses.

-To order this report, call 1-800-334-3313 or write to: the National Academy Press, 2101 Constitution Avenue, N.W., Washington, D.C.
-20418.
+To order this report, call 1-800-334-3313 or write to the Notional Academy Press, 2101 Constitution Avenue, N.W., Wiehington, D.G.
+20418 exually-involved individuals owe it to themselves to get accurate, unbiased information about condoms and the part they play in preventing unwanted pregnancies and sexually-transmitted diseases.